0xvashishth/SketchEvent/README.md

 # About :computer:

-- Now a days, events and sessions are very frequent and we don't have time to create it every time and `we can save some GBs in this world` so I have created the solution for the same.
+- Now a days, events and sessions are very frequent and we don't have time to create.
+And Ig we have time then the website or page should take time to create and consume some MBs, but I come up with a solution and created the Event Management Website called Sketchevent.
-- This is event management Website.
+- We know there are several other websites available for doing the same but most of them have some premium services and don't have flexible platforms.
+So, I want to create a platform where everyone can come and manage their events with all features including messaging and mailing.
 - It is Free For everyone

 ---